Skip to main content Skip to main content

 See the Virtual tour here

-Donegal County Museum has curated this exhibition in association with the Donegal County Archives.
-The 8 Donegal Workhouses were in Carndonagh, Glenties, Ballyshannon, Donegal, Milford, Letterkenny, Stranorlar and Dunfanaghy.
+Donegal County Museum curated this exhibition in association with the Donegal County Archives.
 The Workhouse is synonymous with the social care system that existed in Ireland prior to Independence, but its role in society has often been overlooked or misunderstood.
-This exhibition tells the story of The Donegal Workhouses from the Great Famine to their closure in 1922 and shines a light into the lives of those who spent time in their care.
+This exhibition tells the story of the Donegal Workhouses from the Great Famine to their closure in 1922 and shines a light into the lives of those who spent time in their care.

 Click here to see a sample of the Digitised slides

-In collaboration with the National Museum of Ireland, Donegal County Museum has unveiled the Rainbow Revolutions digital podium which contains videos, photographs and archival collections which have been carefully sourced and curated to tell the stories of LGBTI+ people in Ireland and the growth of the Irish LGBTI+ rights movement.
+In collaboration with the National Museum of Ireland, the Rainbow Revolutions digital podium is now available to view in Donegal County Museum.
+Visitors can see videos, photographs and archival collections which tell the stories of LGBTI+ people in Ireland and the growth of the Irish LGBTI+ rights movement.

 Donegal County has curated numerous exhibitions on the history and heritage of County Donegal